Front Range Fed

 honey sriracha sauce in bowl with spoon.

-The honey and sriracha strike the perfect combination for a sweet/spicy sauce.
+The honey sriracha sauce has a slightly spicy, sweet, and tangy flavor, and strikes the perfect combination for a sweet/spicy sauce.
 It has a mild-medium heat level, but that can be adjusted according to personal tastes by varying the amount of sriracha used.
 My son hates spicy foods and he loves this sauce!
 Spicy or not, it still has big flavor!

 What dishes pair well with honey sriracha sauce?

 This tasty sauce can be used in so many ways!
 Try it as a glaze for veggies (honey sriracha brussels sprouts are a favorite!), chicken wings or thighs, or shrimp.
-Or, use it as a dipping sauce for French Fries, Carrot Fries, Homemade Yukon Gold Chips chicken nuggets, fried chicken, or Tempura Fried Shrimp.
+Or, use it as a dipping sauce for Air Fryer French Fries, Carrot Fries, Homemade Yukon Gold Chips chicken nuggets, Air Fryer Zucchini Fries, Spicy Fried Chicken, or Tempura Fried Shrimp.

 Can I freeze this sauce?